 8. Prioritize long-term over short-term capital gains

 Another way to lower your tax bill when selling assets is to prioritize long-term over short-term capital gains.
 The current tax code benefits investors who keep their assets for more than one calendar year.
 Long-term investors receive a preferential tax rate on their gains.
 While investors with short-term capital gains will pay taxes at their ordinary income tax level

-With healthcare costs always on the rise, you can use a Flexible Spending Account (FSA) or a Health Savings Account (HSA) to cover your medical bills and lower your tax bill.
+With healthcare costs always on the rise, you can use a Flexible Spending Account (FSA) to cover your medical bills and lower your tax bill.